 We estimate the fair value of our Interests in securitized assets using a discounted cash flow model with most of the inputs used being unobservable inputs.
 The primary unobservable inputs, which are derived principally from our historical experience, with input from our investment bankers and financial advisors, include the estimated portfolio yield, net credit loss rate, discount rate and payment rate and reflect our judgments about the assumptions market participants would use in determining fair value.
 We offer reage programs to past due customers that have experienced a financial hardship, if they meet the conditions of our reage policy.
-Reaging a customer's account can result in updating it from a delinquent status.
-At April 30, 2009, reaged receivable balances represented 21.7% of the total portfolio balance held by the QSPE.
+Reaging a customer's account can result in updating it from a delinquent status to a current status.
+At July 31, 2009, reaged receivable balances represented 23.4% of the total portfolio balance held by the QSPE.
 The impact of our reaging programs is reflected in the historical payment rate, loss rate and delinquency trends considered in setting the market participant assumptions.
 The reage programs offered to our customers can result in updating an account from a delinquent status to a current status.
 In determining the cost of borrowings, we use current actual borrowing rates, and adjust them, as appropriate, using interest rate futures data from market sources to project interest rates over time.
 Changes in the assumptions over time, including varying credit portfolio performance, market interest rate changes, market participant risk premiums required, or a shift in the mix of funding sources, could result in significant volatility in the fair value of the Interest in securitized assets, and thus our earnings.

-Based on a review of the changes in market risk premiums during the three months ended April 30, 2009, and discussions with our investment bankers and financial advisors, we estimated that the market risk premium required by a market participant decreased approximately 250 basis points during the quarter ended April 30, 2009.
-As a result, we decreased the weighted average discount rate assumption from 30.0% at January 31, 2009, to 27.4% at April 30, 2009, after reflecting a 2 basis point decrease in the risk-free interest rate included in the discount rate assumption.
-If a market participant were to require a risk premium that is 10.0% higher than we estimated in the fair value calculation, the fair value of our Interests in securitized assets would decrease by \$4.0 million as of April 30, 2009.
-If we had assumed a 10% reduction in net interest spread (which might be caused by rising interest rates or reductions in rates charged on the accounts transferred), the fair value of our Interests in securitized assets and Finance charges and other would have been reduced by \$6.0 million as of April 30, 2009.
-If the assumption used for estimating credit losses was increased by 10%, the impact to Finance charges and other during the three months ended April 30, 2009 would have been a reduction in revenues and pretax income of \$1.6 million.
+Based on a review of the changes in market risk premiums during the three months ended July 31, 2009, and discussions with our investment bankers and financial advisors, we estimated that the market risk premium required by a market participant decreased approximately 200 basis points during the quarter ended July 31, 2009.
+As a result, we decreased the weighted average discount rate assumption from 27.4% at April 30, 2009, to 25.5% at July 31, 2009, after reflecting a 1 basis point decrease in the risk-free interest rate included in the discount rate assumption.
+Similarly, we reviewed the changes in market risk premium of approximately 250 basis points and a 2 basis point decrease in the risk-free interest rate assumption to 27.4% from 30.0% at January 31, 2009 to reflect a decrease in the market risk premium of approximately 250 basis points and a 2 basis point decrease in the risk-free interest rate.
+If a market participant were to require a risk premium that is 10.0% higher than we estimated in the fair value calculation, the fair value of our Interests in securitized assets would decrease by \$3.8 million as of July 31, 2009.
+If we had assumed a 10% reduction in net interest spread (which might be caused by rising interest rates or reductions in rates charged on the accounts transferred), the fair value of our Interests in securitized assets and Finance charges and other would have been a reduction in revenues and pretax income of \$1.6 million.